 Ski & Splitboard Crevasse Rescue Course

-Ski and Splitboard Crevasse Rescue Course: Elevate Your Glacier Safety Skills
+Ski and Splitboard Crevasse Rescue Course: Elevate Your Glacier Skills

 Are you a skier, rider, or mountaineer looking to master essential crevasse rescue techniques?
 Our intensive 1-day Crevasse Rescue Course is perfect as a refresher, 2 days as to build from a solid baseline of skills, and 3 days for the comprehensive experience.